NOTE: I penned this in 2016, while thinking about 2008. Sadly, it seems relevant in 2020…

 - Deal with the 25 hormone-rich teenage boys the teenage girl two-doors-down had decided to invite over to her house one night towards the end of the blackout when her mother was away (in a scene worthy of a movie the boys rode the hoods of several of the cars involved as they peeled out down the street hurling obscenities at me and several of the other dads on the block who’d messed up their plan).

-- And, of course, I had to fly to an out-of-state client’s office where, despite my entreaties to the contrary, the president of the company had elected to liquidate all of the assets in their pension plan — even the bond funds — so he could use 100% of the diminished proceeds to buy gold.
-I had to make this flight as I was resigning in person to put a clear line of demarcation between my advice and his new financial plan, which he’d garnered from a television show.
+- And, of course, I had to fly to an out-of-state client’s office where, despite my entreaties to the contrary, the president of the company had elected to liquidate all of the assets in their pension plan — even the bond funds — so he could use 100% of the vastly diminished proceeds to buy gold.
+I had to make this flight as I was resigning in person to put a clear line of demarcation between my advice and his new financial plan, which he’d garnered from a late-night television show.

-Eventually, the power came back and my employees and I settled in to our new office.
+Eventually, the power came back and my employees and I settled into our new office.
 My home was once again habitable and I used all of the time I’d been spending in line at the gas station to continue researching and explaining the financial crisis — a crisis that has seemingly continued unabated.

 “Do I miss it?”